These green beans with bacon are wonderfully rich and decadent. The crispy bacon pieces add tons of flavor!

 Here's an overview of the steps for making this recipe.
 The detailed instructions are listed in the recipe card below.

-Expert Tip
+Recipe Tip

 It's easier to dice the bacon if it’s partially frozen.
 I like to place the package in the freezer for around 30 minutes.
 Then, I use a freshly sharpened knife to cut the bacon.
+Another trick for quickly chopping bacon is to use sharp kitchen shears instead of a knife.

 Recipe FAQs

 Absolutely not.
 Canned green beans are usually soft, mushy, and not very tasty.
-Please use fresh green beans in this recipe.
+Please use fresh green beans.

 Cook them separately from the bacon, and don't overcook them - cook them just until they are tender-crisp.